A Contrarian Strategy Crushed The REIT Index In 2016

 How Did The Strategy Perform in 2016?

-The four worst performing sectors of 2015 were Lodging/Hotel (-24%), Healthcare (-7.25%), Office (+0.29%), and Industrial (2.64%).
+The four worst-performing sectors of 2015 were Lodging/Hotel (-24%), Healthcare (-7.25%), Office (+0.29%), and Industrial (2.64%).
 The REIT ETF indexes (NYSEARCA:VNQ) and (NYSEARCA:IYR) returned roughly 3%.

-Industrial, Hotel, and Office were among the best performing sectors of 2016 while Healthcare lagged the index.
+Industrial, Hotel, and Office were among the best-performing sectors of 2016 while Healthcare lagged the index.

 We update the study to show the performance in 2016.
 The optimal strategy of "Bottom Four" returned nearly 19% in 2016 compared to the benchmark REIT index return of 8.36%.
 The strong performance increased the average active return over the prior 22 years to 2.77% and increased the information ratio to 0.46.